 From our inception in 2005, we have always been aware of the potential hazards associated with CRTs and have processed them domestically.
 We have always believed in Globally Beneficial Recycling.

 In March 2012, the GSA announced that only certified e-waste recyclers may handle end-of-life electronics from federal agencies including electronics which were bought with federal funds by government contractors.
 The only certifications that the GSA recognizes for electronics recyclers are R2 and eStewards.
-Turtle Wings is R2 certified.
+Turtlewings is an R2 and e-Stewards certified recycler.

 Electronics purchased with federal funds may not be disposed of through an un-certified recycler nor through landfill nor incineration.
 Only a certified recycler may handle this material.
 According to the GSA: “The policy incorporates the use of recyclers certified under R2 and e-Stewards because these third-party standards have already been adopted by the electronics recycling industry as environmentally sound.
 A recycler must be certified to at least one of the two standards.
 Certified recyclers are regularly audited by these certification entities to ensure that electronics are processed in a manner that protects public health and the environment.”